g-despot/graph-embedding-evaluator/README.md

 1. Generate and save node embeddings for each node in the provided graph.
 2. Train the chosen classifier and find the best parameters.
 3. Evaluate the classifier on test data and save the results.

+## Prerequisites

+To evaluate other graph embedding implementations, you first need to place them in the `src/algorithms/` directory and some need to be installed:
+* [node2vec_snap](https://github.com/aditya-grover/node2vec): Clone it to the `src/algorithms/node2vec` directory.
+* [node2vec_eliorc](https://github.com/eliorc/node2vec): Install it with `pip install node2vec`.
+* [node2vec_deepwalk](https://github.com/phanein/deepwalk): Clone it to the `src/algorithms/deepwalk` directry.
+Follow the [README.rst](https://github.com/phanein/deepwalk#installation) file installation instructions.

+You can also install the requirements for this project by running `pip install -r requirements.txt`.

 ## How to run the program